 Edwards tells Refinery29 that the idea for Lia came about from a desire to be more environmentally-friendly.
 Among the questions that she and Simpson posed were, "How can we eliminate plastic?
 How can we make the life cycle [of a test] match up a little better with the materials that are being used?"

-"The original inspiration was driven more from the sustainability side, but then we also realized that no one had innovated the pregnancy test in the form aspect for more than 30 years," Edwards says.
+"The original inspiration was driven more from the sustainability side, but then we also realised that no one had innovated the pregnancy test in the form aspect for more than 30 years," Edwards says.

 Simpson says that about a year ago, the Lia team began communicating with the FDA in order to make sure that they could show that the Lia had the same performance as other standard tests.
 They then began production on the product in April 2016, making about 6,000-7,000 of them for testing.

 And now, while celebrating years of their hard work, the duo is also turning the attention on women around the world by donating a portion of all Lia pregnancy test proceeds to women’s health education in the U.S. and around the world.
-Additionally, if you pledge $10 Lia will donate a pregnancy test to a women's health organization of your choice.
+Additionally, if you pledge $10 Lia will donate a pregnancy test to a women's health organisation of your choice.

 "We really believe in supporting women on a variety of levels, which is why we kind of stuck out doing this, to prove that women can be engineers and scientists, and inventors, and to make sure that is represented," Edwards says.